|Popular in||August||High demand for flights, 9% potential price rise|

 Located in Iraq’s Kurdish region, Sulaymaniyah is known for its mild climate, friendly locals and delicious food – not to mention its wealth of historic sights.

 Another huge attraction is Kurdish food.
-It may be little known in western countries, but Kurdish cuisine represents a gorgeous fusion of meat, spices and health vegetables.
+It may be little known in western countries, but Kurdish cuisine represents a gorgeous fusion of meat, spices and healthy vegetables.
 Try delicacies like Yavrax (vine leaves stuffed with minced meat) or Kurdish kebabs with yoghurt garnish.

 Sulaymaniyah is also a fine destination for history fans.
-Visit the Mosque of Slemani, where you can also find a fascinating museum dedicated to the modern era of Iraqi history, and you will also have the opportunity to wander around a ruined prison.
+Visit the Mosque of Slemani, where you can find a fascinating museum dedicated to the modern era of Iraqi history, and you will also have the opportunity to wander around a ruined prison.
 There is also a beautiful and haunting memorial to Kurdish victims of the Iraqi army, which is not to be missed.

 Outside the city, visitors will find unspoilt hiking country where you can stumble upon ancient Zoroastrian temples, the stunning waterfalls of Gali Ali Bag or the caves at Chemi Rezan, which contained some of the earliest evidence of human culture.
 See thousand-year old arched bridges, swim in hill-top lakes and visit towns built into mountainsides like Amedi.